 We have assigned a unique and permanent ID to each fine in our database, which makes it possible to precisely address fines, e.g. in publications.
-Once an "ETId" has been assigned to a fine, it remains the same, even if the fine is overturned or amended by courts at a later date, or if we add fines that were issued chronologically before.
-The "Direct URL" (click "+" or on a specific ETId to view details of a fine) can be used to share fines online, e.g. on Twitter or other media.
+Once an "ETIG" has been assigned to a fine, it remains the same, even if the fine is overturned or amended by courts at a later date, or if we add fines that were issued chronologically before.
+The "Direct URL" (click "+" or on a specific ETId to view details of a fine) can be used to share fines online, e.g., on Twitter or other media.

-83(4) GDPR sets forth fines of up to 10 million euros, or, in the case of an undertaking, up to 2% of its entire global turnover of the preceding fiscal year, whichever is higher.
+The GDPR sets forth fines of up to 20 million euros, or 4% of entire global turnover of the preceding fiscal year, whichever is higher.

-Knowledge Navigation Advances in Personal Data Processing
+Advances in Personal Data Processing